Efficient Rejection Sampling in the Entropy-Optimal Range: Preliminaries

 \subsection{Discrete Distribution Generating Trees}

-\Citet{knuth1976} introduce \textit{discrete distribution generating} (DDG) trees, a universal representation of any random sampling algorithm that maps a sequence of (random) input coin flips from an entropy source to an outcome in $\nat$.
-Abstractly, a DDG tree is any partial function $T: \set{0,1}^* \rightharpoonup \mathbb{N}$ whose domain is a prefix-free set.
+\Citet{knuth1976} introduce \textit{discrete distribution generating} (DDG) trees, a universal representation of any random sampling algorithm that maps a sequence of coin flips from an entropy source to an outcome in $\nat$.
+Abstractly, a DDG tree is any partial function $T: \set{0,1}^* \rightharpoonup \mathbb{N}$ whose domain is a prefix-free set of finite-length bit strings.
 The concrete execution semantics of $T$ can be understood in terms of its representation as a full binary tree, where each binary string $\bb \in \mathrm{dom}(T)$ in the domain of $T$ indexes a path from the root node to a leaf node labeled $T(\bb)$.
 Using this representation, a random number is generated from $T$ as follows: starting from the root, a coin flip $b \sim \mathrm{Bernoulli}(1/2)$ is drawn from the entropy source.
 If $b=0$ (resp.~$b=1$), then the left (resp.\ right) child is visited.
-This process continues until reaching a leaf node, whose label is returned as the generated random variate.
-The tree $T$ defines a valid probability distribution if and only if it is exhaustive, meaning that $\sum_{b \in \dom(T)}2^{-\abs{b}} = 1$, where $\abs{b}$ denotes the bit-length of the binary string $b$. \Cref{fig:ddg-tree-examples} shows examples of DDG trees $T$.
+This process repeats until reaching a leaf node, whose label is returned as the generated sample.
+The tree $T$ defines a probability distribution if and only if it is exhaustive, i.e., $\sum_{b \in \dom(T)}2^{-\abs{b}} = 1$, where $\abs{b}$ denotes the length of the binary string $b$. \Cref{fig:ddg-tree-examples} shows four examples of DDG trees.